 ‘Quick-Fix’ Chemical Solutions

 There are many commercial solutions marketed for the control and elimination of Aiptasia anemones in the marine aquarium.
-These chemical ‘quick-fixes’ all contain harmful ingredients that will alter your water chemistry – affecting the pH, alkalinity and various other water parameters to some degree.
-They are also deadly toxins, killing not only the Aiptasia they are applied to, but all life they come in contact with.
-While touted as reef safe, most contain ingredients harmful to reef organisms.
+These chemical ‘quick-fixes’ all contain harmful ingredients that will alter your saltwater water chemistry – affecting the pH, alkalinity and various other water parameters to some degree.
+Some are also deadly toxins, killing not only the Aiptasia they are applied to, but all life they come in contact with.
+While touted as reef safe, most contain ingredients are harmful to reef aquarium organisms good and bad.

 Worse of all, most (if not all) fail to eliminate your problem, and often only make the condition worse by triggering the Aiptasia’s aggressive reproductive system to create even more of the aiptasia pests in your loved reef aquarium.

-However, the recommended fish are not reef safe and will browse on various types of soft and stony corals, zoanthids, sea mats, and polyps.
+However, the recommended saltwater fish are commonly not reef safe and will browse on various types of soft and stony corals, zoanthids, sea mats, and polyps.

 Many of the animals listed naturally feed on various types of both sessile and motile invertebrates, such as desirable sea anemones, feather dusters and other tube worms, clams, sea urchins, and crustaceans.